JoeRoc13/EmployMe/README.md

-# JobFinderApp
+# EmployMe
-Tinder like app that allows users to find jobs and for companies to find potential employees.
+Tinder-like app that allows users to find jobs and for companies to find potential employees.